Glossary¶

 -

-The main controller board is powered by a microcontroller or a microprocessor;
+The main controller board or host is powered by a microcontroller or a microprocessor;

 -

 The extension board drives the e-paper display.
-PDLS supports the EXT3 and EXT3.1 extension boards.
+PDLS supports the EXT3, EXT3.1 and EXT4 extension boards.

 See also